Adrilaw/DuckHunter_HID_Scripts/README.md

 Kidpentester @ xda-developers

 # License
-DuckHunter_HID_Script is licensed under the [MIT License](LICENSE) to promote open collaboration and innovation in the realm of HID security testing.
+DuckHunter_HID_Script is licensed under the [GNU General Public License](LICENSE) to promote open collaboration and innovation in the realm of HID security testing.

 # WARNING!